ShogunPanda-archive/ember-cli-all-in-one/README.md

 # ember-cli-all-in-one

-A small Ember addon that replaces the following tags in `index.html`
+ember-cli-all-in-one is a small Ember addon that replaces the following tags in `index.html`

 ```html
 <link rel="stylesheet" href="{{rootURL}}assets/vendor.css">